Photograph courtesy of Dayton Daily News. It originally appeared in Dayton’s African American Heritage by Margaret Peters.

 The Ohio Players

-The Ohio Players (founded in 1967) were the trailblazers of a virtual Rhythm & Blues empire with its roots in Dayton.
+The Ohio Players were the trailblazers of a virtual Rhythm & Blues empire with its roots in Dayton.
 This band popularized a specific genre of R & B music known as “Street Funk.”
 They were the first American band from the Dayton area to go gold with an album earning over a million dollars and the first to go platinum with an album selling a million copies.
 They have been called the premiere R & B band in the nation during the 1970s, popularizing a distinctive Midwestern sound and reaching an international following with European and Japanese tours.
 The Ohio Players’ music continues to energize artists of subsequent generations, and many young hip-hop musicians cite the influence of their sound.
-Members of The Ohio Players continue to be involved in the community through donations of time and money to local parks, schools, churches and other worthy charities.–Inducted: 1999.
-Photograph courtesy of Dayton Daily News.
-It originally appeared in Dayton’s African American Heritage by Margaret Peters.
+Members of The Ohio Players continue to be involved in the community through donations of time and money to local parks, schools, churches and other worthy charities.